 7. Not Thinning the Plants

 Of course, all the seeds may germinate.
-But the problem arises when they start growing.
+But the problem arises when they start growing corn.
 This is the time they will compete for nutrients, water, sunlight, etc. This struggle will see your corn yellow in color.
-Thinning also eliminates sprouts, allowing your corn enough growing space.
+Thinning also eliminates sprouts, allowing your corn enough growing corn space.
 Thus, if you want to boost the yields of your corn, thin them.

 8. Wrong Harvesting Time